jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 # jb-login-authenticator

-⚠ This is still a (working) concept.
+⚠ This is a working concept.
 Initial supporters will be able to determine features.
 For now, it only works with classic (username/password) authentication.
 Upon request and commitment, I'm willing to develop this so it could also work with for instance LDAP authentication.